 Mountain huts and bivouacs: Rif.
 Brazza (1660 m) on Altipiano del Montasio and Bivouac Suringar, 2430 m, on the big ledge in the west wall.

 From Forca del Disteis we must find (it is marked) the enter on a system of bands, leading into the south-west wall of Montaž.
-We first cross the start of a ravine, which disappears below us in depths of the wild Clapadorie gorge.
+We first cross the start of a ravine, which disappears below us in the depths of the wild Clapadorie gorge, then we climb up (degree I).
 Soon we reach the foot of a high, remarkable tower (Torre Disteis), guarding the continuation of bands.
-Beyond it, the bands broaden and by a comfortable ledge, going horizontally above the completely vertical walls, we walk with hands in pockets to the Suringar bivouac (2430 m).
+Beyond it, the bands broaden and by a comfortable ledge, going horizontally above the completely vertical walls, we walk on some sections with hands in pockets, on others by narrow and exposed ledges to the Suringar bivouac (2430 m).

 An Intermezzo From Skiers...Here, I'd like to share with you some beautiful points from the web diary of Marijana Cuderman & Marko Kern, from the winter tour in which Marko was skiing down the Findenegg couloir: